tholok97/imt2291-web-technology/lab0130_2/README.md

 ## Note on running

-You need to add a directory `uploaded_images` and give apache the write-permissions to the directory.
+* You need to add a directory `uploaded_images` and give apache the write-permissions to the directory.
+* Keep in mind that the contents of the db needs to match the contents on your disk.
+If stuff isn't working: check that the ids in the db matches those on file.